Beaumont Leys

 • Inform the FTL, Tutor and YTL when problems arise.

-• Ensure all complete and incomplete homework is recorded in Show My Homework.
+• Ensure all complete and incomplete homework is recorded in Satchel One.

 • Set sanctions for incomplete homework in accordance with school policy and the flow diagram.

-• For Term 1, If printed resources are needed for the homework, these should be printed and supplied.
+• If printed resources are needed for the homework, these should be printed and supplied.

 Expectations: How much and by whom?